The Straw That Breaks the Camel’s Back

 Deep Dive

-Lean mass hyper-responders (LMHR) refers to a specific phenotype with lower BMI, total cholesterol > 200 mg/dL, HDL-C > 80 mg/dL and TG < 70 mg/dL.
+Lean Mass Hyper-responder (LMHR) refers to a specific phenotype with lower BMI, total cholesterol > 200 mg/dL, HDL-C > 80 mg/dL, and triglycerides < 70 mg/dL.
 Many followers of this ketogenic diet purport this to be a cardioprotective diet.
-The near fanatical obsession with this lifestyle has fueled a vociferous following on social media, with the unfortunate and in our opinion, reckless consequence of spreading doubt and misinformation about the causality of LDL with atherosclerosis.
+The near-fanatical obsession with this lifestyle has fueled a vociferous following on social media, with the unfortunate and in our opinion, reckless consequence of spreading doubt and misinformation about the causality of LDL with atherosclerosis.

-For the sake of validating and elevating their chosen lifestyle and obsession, above all others, these self-proclaimed and uncredentialed “lipid expert” influencers have taken their passion to a dangerous level.
-Instead of advocating for personalized risk assessment, they have gone down a rabbit hole (speaking of rabbit’s, here is a reference to the historical landmark study Anitschkow study in atherosclerosis: Nikolaj Nikolajewitsch Anitschkow (1885–1964) established the cholesterol-fed rabbit as a model for atherosclerosis research - ScienceDirect) of trying to prove that LDL is not causal to atherosclerosis.
-Heart disease is the #1 killer in the US and developed nations.
-LDL causality is without question.
-They have chosen to not only pick a fight with one of the most fundamental of scientific facts, but they have chosen a disease so deadly, that their misinformation is tantamount to screaming “fire!” in a crowded theater, but on a global scale.
-The harmful consequences of this cannot be understated.
+For the sake of validating and elevating their chosen lifestyle and obsession, above all others, these self-proclaimed and uncredentialed "lipid expert" influencers have taken their passion to a dangerous level.
+Instead of advocating for personalized risk assessment, they have gone down a rabbit hole (speaking of rabbits, here is a reference to the historical landmark Anitschkow study in atherosclerosis: Nikolaj Nikolajewitsch Anitschkow (1885–1964) established the cholesterol-fed rabbit as a model for atherosclerosis research) of trying to prove that LDL is not causal to atherosclerosis.

-It’s ok to hypothesize about lesser known areas of science and medicine.
-It’s also ok to question long held beliefs and tenets of science and medicine.
+It's okay to hypothesize about lesser-known areas of science and medicine.
+It's also okay to question long-held beliefs and tenets of science and medicine.
 There are appropriate forums for this.
-It’s ok, at times, to accept a particular therapy for one individual, which may appear harmful to another.
-Medicine isn’t perfect.
+It's okay, at times, to accept a particular therapy for one individual, which may appear harmful to another.
+Medicine isn't perfect.
 Not every individual, in every situation has or will be studied in a randomized controlled trial (RCT).

-But it is not ok to categorically deny or refute therapies proven to be effective in an effort to discourage their use to patients who would benefit.
+But it is NOT okay to categorically deny or refute therapies proven to be effective in an effort to discourage their use to patients who would benefit.
 Nor to systematically encourage the administration of therapies which are more likely to cause harm.
 A physician who routinely engages in such practice patterns would put themselves at risk of malpractice and litigation.

 It is our opinion that influencers on social media who engage in spreading misinformation and are routinely advising patients against Class I recommendations and/or are routinely promoting Class III recommendations are either committing malpractice (if clinicians) or impersonating a clinician who is.
 Such influencers ought to be held accountable for their potentially harmful actions and called out by the medical community.